El Paso Federal Criminal Defense

 El Paso and the rest of Texas are currently going through new heights of federal investigations.
 Whether it is an alleged conspiracy to distribute, healthcare fraud, mail and wire fraud, Internet crimes, or a violation of the Controlled Substances Act—almost no day goes by in El Paso and the Western District of Texas without new arrests, raids, or agents attempting to interview Texas business owners and residents.
 This is how most people in El Paso find out that the government is conducting a federal investigation against them:

 - Agents Interview Request.
 One way to find out about an investigation is by learning that federal agents are attempting to interview individuals as part of a pending case.
 In general, federal agents are expected to provide information to a federal prosecutor from the U.S. Attorney’s Office in El Paso that serves as the foundation of the prosecutor’s decision to bring charges against someone or not.
 Because federal agents are a critical component of every federal case, any indication that they are asking for information about you, your business, or someone you know is a major red flag that requires consultation with experienced federal defense attorneys right away.
-The more time the agents have to explore their case options without being challenged or stopped by intervening defense attorneys, the more likely it is that they will use all resources and all avenues to reveal a misconduct.
-Thus, call Oberheiden, P.C. immediately if you become aware that agents are running around town asking questions about you or your affiliates as this gives us a window of opportunity to provide you effective help.
+The more time the agents have to explore their case options without being challenged or stopped by intervening defense attorneys, the more likely it is that they will use all resources and all avenues to reveal misconduct.
+Thus, call Oberheiden, P.C. immediately if you become aware that agents are running around town asking questions about you or your affiliates as this gives us a window of opportunity to provide you with effective help.

 - Federal Arrest/Indictment.
-Clearly the most dramatic way to learn about an investigation is by being arrested by the FBI.
-In order to be indicted (i.e. formally charged) for a federal felony, the grand jury must see probable cause for you to have committed or helped someone else to have committed a federal offense.
+The most dramatic way to learn about an investigation is by being arrested by the FBI.
+To be indicted (i.e. formally charged) for a federal felony, the grand jury must see probable cause for you to have committed or helped someone else to have committed a federal offense.
 Importantly, when this happens, it cannot be emphasized enough that the grand jury’s decision is not a verdict.
 Specifically, the grand jury only receives information from the government and because defense lawyers are excluded entirely from accessing the grand jury room and from introducing counter-evidence, the grand jury’s conclusion can and must be challenged only after the indictment.
-Oberheiden, P.C. has the resources and the skillset to defend against and challenge federal criminal charges by offering clients decades of federal criminal law experience, including several decades as former federal prosecutors ourselves.
+Oberheiden P.C. has the resources and the skillset to defend against and challenge federal criminal charges by offering clients decades of federal criminal law experience, including several decades as former federal prosecutors ourselves.
 We understand the federal criminal justice process.

 This Is Why El Paso Clients Trust Oberheiden, P.C.